Permissions and user access FAQs

 Edit_SSO_mapping.png

-In the Edit SSO Mapping dialog, use the User Role or Teams drop-down menus to make changes to the existing mapping.
+2. In the Edit SSO Mapping dialog, use the User Role and/or Teams drop-down menus to update the existing mapping.

 SSO_roles_and_teams.png

-You can add users within a group to multiple Teams by clicking on the “+” icon beside the drop-down menu(s).
+You can add users in a group to multiple Teams by clicking on the + icon beside the drop-down menu(s).

 Adding_users_to_groups.png